A Cow and an Egret Playing at the Ricefield

 The next morning found us chugging along the small town’s dirt roads, passing immense rice fields on our right and a slow moving duck-filled creek on the left.

-It was harvest time and most of the rice fields had now turned a golden yellow in color.
+It was harvest time and most of the rice fields had now turned a golden yellow.
 A few farmers we’re still threshing rice and I caught a few photos using my telephoto lens.
-I’ve wanted a photo of this scene for the longest time but I was unsatisfied with the ones I got, it was too far away.
-I wanted something closer, like me lying on the field right below the rice thresher perhaps, but I was too shy to ask our host if we could stop and get closer.
+I’ve wanted an image of this scene for the longest time but I was unsatisfied with the ones I got, it was too far away.
+I wanted something closer, like me lying on the field right below the rice thresher, perhaps.
+I was too shy to ask our host if we could stop and get closer though.
 Next time maybe.

 This place is a refreshing sight from the usual concrete chaos of Manila.
 Here, the air is clean, trees stand everywhere, birds of different kind freely roam the skies and fields, and in lieu of the roaring jeeps are cows and carabaos, with the occasional hand tractors plying the rough roads.
 It was a very enjoyable non-touristy getaway.